Huge quakes off Indonesia stir panic, but no big tsunami

 "I just want to stay alert because I fear there will be more quakes coming.
 We are human, it is only natural that we have fear, but I really wish we will all be safe."

-The first quake struck at 4.38 a.m.EDT and an 8.2 magnitude aftershock just over two hours later, at 6.43 a.m.
-EDT.
+The first quake struck at 0838 GMT and an 8.2 magnitude aftershock just over two hours later, at 1043 GMT.
 Two more strong aftershocks hit later.

 The Hawaii-based Pacific Tsunami Warning Center also withdrew tsunami warnings for the entire Indian Ocean after keeping them in force for several hours.